Learn what’s happening in week 27 of pregnancy and find out how your baby is developing.

 You can try some relaxation techniques to calm your body and mind before going to bed.

 Nasal congestion is also one of the annoying pregnancy symptoms at 27 weeks.
-You can experience dizziness and lightheadedness which occurs due to pressure on your blood vessels.
+You can experience dizziness and lightheadedness which occur due to pressure on your blood vessels.

 Changes in Your Body at 27 Weeks Pregnant